mento-protocol/airgrab-interface/README.md

 ## Run Locally

 1. Install deps: `pnpm i`
-1. Set Environment Variables: `cp env.example env.local`
+2. Copy environment variables to local: `cp env.example env.local`
+3. Log in to GCloud on your terminal: `gcloud auth login`
+4. Pull the necessary secrets: `pnpm secrets:get`
+   - In case this fails with `PERMISSION DENIED` you'll need to request permissions in GCloud from an admin
-1. Start server: `pnpm dev`
+5. Start server: `pnpm dev`

 ## Deploy